Skip to yearly menu bar Skip to main content

 Xiaoyuan Zhang · Genghui Li · Xi Lin · Yichi Zhang · Yifan Chen · Qingfu Zhang

 Abstract: Multiobjective optimization (MOO) plays a critical role in various real-world domains.
-A major challenge therein is generating $K$ uniform Pareto-optimal solutions that represent the entire Pareto front.
-To address the very challenge, this study first introduces \emph{fill distance} to evaluate the $K$ design points, which provides a quantitative metric for the representativeness of the design.
-However, the direct specification of the optimal design that minimizes fill distance is almost intractable considering the nested $\min-\max-\min$ optimization problem; we further propose a surrogate to the fill distance, which is easier to optimize and induce a rate-optimal design whose fill distance proves at most $4\times$ the minimum one.
-Rigorous derivation also shows that asymptotically this induced design will converge to the uniform measure over the Pareto front.
+A major challenge therein is generating K uniform Pareto-optimal solutions to represent the entire Pareto front.
+To address this issue, this paper firstly introduces \emph{fill distance} to evaluate the K design points, which provides a quantitative metric for the representativeness of the design.
+However, directly specifying the optimal design that minimizes the fill distance is nearly intractable due to the nested minmaxmin optimization problem.
+To address this, we propose a surrogate max-packing'' design for the fill distance design, which is easier to optimize and leads to a rate-optimal design with a fill distance at most 4× the minimum value.
 Extensive experiments on synthetic and real-world benchmarks demonstrate that our proposed paradigm efficiently produces high-quality, representative solutions and outperforms baseline methods.
-The model implementation and code will be open-sourced upon publication.